New York Child Support

 Marital lifestyle absolutely plays a role in the determination of child and spousal support.
 The New York matrimonial statute uses “income caps” for calculating support.
 However, the court has leeway to deviate from those caps in high-net-worth scenarios in order to provide child and spousal support which will allow the “non-moneyed” custodial parent to afford themselves and the children a lifestyle commensurate with the marital lifestyle if possible.

-In New York, there are two aspects of child support: Basic child support, and “add-on” expenses.
+There are two aspects of NYS child support: Basic child support, and “add-on” expenses.
 Basic child support is a monthly sum, based upon a statutory formula, paid to the parent with primary residential custody by the other parent for basic children’s expenses, such as shelter, food, and clothing.
 If the family unit had a history of expensive yearly vacations, a court may factor a budget for a similar annual trip into the basic child support award.

 “Add-on” expenses include all other children’s expenses.
 There are statutory and non-statutory add-ons.
 By law, parents are required to contribute to the medical and child care of their children.
 In general, a court will look at the children’s historical add-ons to determine what other children’s expenses the noncustodial parent must pay for, such as private school or extracurricular activities.